 Traditionally, students have completed their Master of Public Health degree between their third and fourth year of medical school.

-It is recommended that students complete their Master of Public Health (MPH) degree between their third and fourth years of medical school.
-During this time, they will complete about 30 credits of course work required for the MPH degree with the remaining 12 credits being taken during medical school (some in coursework during the first three years of medical school).
+During the year that the students step out of medical school to do the MPH, they will complete approximately 30 credits of course work required for the Master of Public Health degree with the remaining 12 credits being taken during medical school (some in coursework during the first three years of medical school).
 Following their MPH year, students will re-enter medical school.